aaronallen8455/breakpoint/README.md

 from the callsite, this includes function arguments, let bindings, where binds, monadic binds, pattern binds, etc.

-The pinted values are limited by the presence of a `Show` instance.
-If its type does have a `Show` instance then that will be used, otherwise the output will contain the type of the value within angle brackets.
+If the type of a value has a `Show` instance then that will be used to generate the printed value, otherwise the output will contain the type of the value within angle brackets.

 Execution of the program effectively halts on waiting for user input.
 In concurrent programs, all threads will be stopped, not just the one executing